Portugal B2G E-invoicing

 All public administration entities are currently obligated to receive e-invoices in the structured CIUS-PT format.
 Additionally, all large company suppliers to the public administration must issue e-invoices in the same format.

-The obligation for small, medium and microenterprises was, once again, postponed in the 2023 State Budget.
-The obligation is now poised to enter into force on 1 January 2025.
+Once again, the obligation for small, medium and microenterprises was postponed in 2025 and is now poised to enter into force on 1 January 2026.

 Until then, micro, small and medium-sized companies can use invoicing mechanisms other than e-invoicing in the structured CIUS-PT schema when contracting with the Public Administration.